 Where will the interpreter be located?

-- For in-person courses, the ASL interpreter will find a location to stand so that the interpreter and instructor are both in the D/deaf student’s line of sight.
+- For in-person courses, the ASL interpreter will find a location where they will stand throughout class so that the interpreter and instructor are both in the Deaf student’s line of sight.

 - Whenever possible, work with interpreters so that they can stand in front of a neutral background, rather than a window or backlit background.